These Numbers Show Favorable Signs for United Airlines Holdings Inc. (UAL)

 United Airlines Holdings Inc. (UAL): Who are the competitors?

 The company’s main competitors (and peers) include Southwest Airlines Co.
-(LUV) that is trading -6.57% down over the past 12 months and Delta Air Lines Inc. (DAL) that is 47.72% higher over the same period.
-American Airlines Group Inc. (AAL) is 24.82% up on the 1-year trading charts.
+(LUV) that is trading 0.08% up over the past 12 months and Delta Air Lines Inc. (DAL) that is 60.39% higher over the same period.
+American Airlines Group Inc. (AAL) is 37.68% up on the 1-year trading charts.